spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 1. Power up the Edge host.
 Do not make any input and allow Palette to choose the boot option automatically.

-2. If you have already configured a user in your **user-data** file in the EdgeForge step whose user name is not `kairos`, this step will be skipped automatically.
-If your username is `kairos`, you will not be able to log into the Edge Management Console with the `kairos` user and need to create another user here.
+2. If you have already configured a user in your **user-data** file in the EdgeForge step, this step will be skipped automatically.

    If you did not configure a user in your **user-data** file during EdgeForge or provide site user data, a terminal user interface will display a **Create User** page.
-This allows you to create a Linux user with the necessary permissions to operate Palette.
+This allows you to create an OS user with the necessary permissions to operate Palette.
 Enter a username and password to create a new user and press the Enter key to progress to the next screen.